spacetelescope/jwst/docs/jwst/associations/association_reference.rst

-The base ``Association`` class defines the :meth:`~jwst.associations.association.Association.dump` and :meth:`~jwst.associations.association.Association.load` methods to serialize the data structured pointing to by the ``data`` attribute.
+The base ``Association`` class defines the :meth:`~jwst.associations.association.Association.dump` and :meth:`~jwst.associations.association.Association.load` methods to serialize the data structure pointing to by the ``data`` attribute.
 If the new rule uses the ``data`` attribute for storing the association information, no further overriding of these methods is necessary.